 Initialization setup handshake

-Modify this clause as follows:The responder (controlee) requests ranging session configuration in ADV-RESP.
+Modify this clause as follows:

+The initiator (controller) may indicate the supported message control commands for each of ADV-RSP, RESP and REPORT packets in ADV-POLL with the MessageControl field set to 0x10 or 0x30.

+The responder (controlee) may request ranging session configuration in ADV-RESP.
+The responder (controlee) may indicate the supported message control commands for each of SOR, POLL and REPORT packets in ADV-RSP with the MessageControl field set to 0x10 or 0x20.

 …

-The ADV-RESP and SOR packets are defined in subsection 1.6.3 and contain the common fields NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
+The ADV-RESP and SOR packets are defined in subsection 1.6.3.
+The ADV-RESP packet with the MessageControl field set to 0x00 or 0x20 may contain the fields NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
+The Presence Bitmap field of the ADV-RESP packet indicates which of these fields are suggested.
+The SOR packet contain all of these fields.
 For these fields, the initiator may either use the same values received via ADV-RESP from the responder, or change the values of each field before transmitting the updated field values in the SOR packet.

 If the initiator changes the value of NB_Channel_Select received from ADV-RESP, it shall change the value to a subset of the channels requested by the responder.
-For all other fields, the initiator may choose all field values independent from the values requested by the responder via ADV-RESP if the selected configuration is mandatorily supported.
+For all other fields, the initiator may choose all field values independently from the values requested by the responder via ADV-RESP if the selected configuration is mandatorily supported.
 If the initiator chooses field values that correspond to optional support features, the initiator may take a-priori information about the supported optional features of the responder into account.
 The acquisition of a-priori information on optional features supported by the responder device may be provided by higher layer functionality, e.g., a pairing process, that is out of scope here.

 …

-Alternatively, the same procedure can be applied using public addresses (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, PUBLIC-ADV-SOR).
+Alternatively, the same procedure can be applied using public addresses (PUBLIC-ADV-POLL, PUBLIC-ADV-RESP, and PUBLIC- SOR).

 Insert a new subclause 1.2.2.3 after 1.2.2.2 as follows